bet4a/d3wiki/Formatting.md

 * rounded ("r") - like fixed, but round to *precision* significant digits.
 * percentage ("%") - like fixed, but multiply by 100 and suffix with "%".
 * rounded percentage ("p") - like rounded, but multiply by 100 and suffix with "%".
+* binary ("b") - outputs the number in base 2.
+* octal ("o") - outputs the number in base 8.
+* hexadecimal ("x") - outputs the number in base 16, using lower-case letters for the digits above 9.
+* hexadecimal ("X") - outputs the number in base 16, using upper-case letters for the digits above 9.
+* character ("c") - converts the integer to the corresponding unicode character before printing.
-* SI-prefix ("s") - like rounded, but with a unit suffixed such as "9.5M" or "1.00µ".
+* SI-prefix ("s") - like rounded, but with a unit suffixed such as "9.5M" for mega, or "1.00µ" for micro.

 The type "n" is also supported as shorthand for ",g".